alexniarchos/planningpoker/README.md

-Planning Poker webapp build with Vue, Node and socket.io
+Planning Poker webapp built with Vue, Node and socket.io